EdvardM/railsgirls-ruby/src/basics.md

 a particular piece of code works.
 Some say you should comment your code, but even more important is to write readable code.
 Problem with comments is that code interpreters and compilers _ignore those_, and they get easily outdated.
+Code that has outdated, misleading comments is worse than code without comments.

 Ideal code is self-documenting using descriptive names for variables and functions.
 While comments are sometimes the best way to explain things to the reader, they are seldom needed if you name things well.